unic/SitecoreErrorManager/lib/README.md

 # Lib Directory

-Add the following Libraries to compile the solution:
+Add the following libraries to compile the solution:

 - Sitecore.Kernel.dll